New Jersey Butterfly Club

 • Leaders: Wade and Sharon Wander (973) 271-0204 or 0051

-The club has not visited Vernon in several years so it is time to return.
-We will go to several locations on state land where we hope to see Giant Swallowtail, Banded and Juniper hairstreaks, Northern Pearly-eye, Appalachian Brown, Eyed Brown, anglewings, emperors, Red-spotted Purple, Common Ringlet, and maybe Baltimore Checkerspot.
-See Appalachian Trail Lands site description on this website.
+We will visit several locations on state land where we hope to see Giant Swallowtail, Banded and Juniper hairstreaks, Northern Pearly-Eye, Appalachian Brown, Eyed Brown, anglewings, emperors, Red-spotted Purple, Common Ringlet, and maybe Baltimore Checkerspot and Bronze Copper.
+See site description on our website.

 Meet at Maple Grange Park at 36 Maple Grange Road.
-Bathrooms available.
-Lunch, ice cream, and bathrooms at nearby Heaven Hill Farm.
+Indoor bathrooms available.
+Lunch and bathrooms at nearby Heaven Hill Farm (plus ice cream and a nice selection of plants).

 • Location: Chester Twp., Morris County

-• Leader: Bill Lynch of the NJCF and a mob of club members.
+• Leaders: Bill Lynch of the NJCF and a mob of club members.

-Friday trip with the NJ Conservation Foundation.
-We usually see about 15-20 species of butterflies on these trips, which are open to the general public.
+A Friday trip with the NJ Conservation Foundation.
+We usually see about 15-20 species of butterflies on these trips, which are open to the public.
 This is a great chance to share our knowledge of butterflies and other taxa to novices, including children.
-Indoor bathrooms.

 Meet at the main building (down the steps from the large gravel parking lot) at 170 Longview Road, Far Hills.
-These trips begin at 9:30 and normally end around noon.
-Afterwards many members go to the adjacent Willowwood Arboretum to eat lunch and walk through the gardens and fields.
-Bathroom available.
+The Bamboo Brook portion of this trip begins at 10:00 and normally ends around noon.
+Indoor bathrooms available.

 NABA Day at Karen Nash Memorial Butterfly Garden